k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 SQLite, which serves as the core of LUI storage, can be beneficial for use cases such as:

 * When LUI contains also unstructured data, like personal contracts and agreements.
 Vector tables can then be created as part of the business entity, in a way that such unstructured content can be processes and later queried using semantic search.
-* Create a dedicated LU for holding vectors, for cross reference documents or procedures.
+* Creation of a dedicated LU to hold vectors, for cross-referenced documents or procedures.

 Accordingly, AI Fusion supports two vector DBs: SQLite and PostgreSQL.